ganeti/ganeti/doc/walkthrough.rst

 Our simulated, example cluster will have three machines, named ``node1``, ``node2``, ``node3``.
-Note that in real life machines will usually FQDNs but here we use short names for brevity.
+Note that in real life machines will usually have FQDNs but here we use short names for brevity.
 We will use a secondary network for replication data, ``192.0.2.0/24``, with nodes having the last octet the same as their index.
 The cluster name will be ``example-cluster``.
 All nodes have the same simulated hardware configuration, two disks of 750GB, 32GB of memory and 4 CPUs.